mbernste/mbernste.github.io/_pages/research.md

 author_profile: true
 ---

-## Comprehensive and hierarchical cell type classification against the Cell Ontology
+## Hierarchical cell type classification against the Cell Ontology

 Gene expression-based classification of a biological sample’s cell type is an important step in many transcriptomic analyses, including that of annotating cell types in single-cell RNA-seq datasets.
 We explore the novel application of hierarchical classification algorithms that take into account the graph structure of the Cell Ontology to this task.